libertyarow/little-aspnetcore-book/chapters/automated-testing/unit-testing.md

 }
 ```

 The last line creates a new to-do item called `Testing?`, and tells the service to save it to the (in-memory) database.

-To verify that the business logic ran correctly, retrieve the item:
+To verify that the business logic ran correctly, write some more code below the existing `using` block:

 ```csharp
 // Use a separate context to read data back from the "DB"